JunoLab/JunoDocs.jl/docs/src/man/installation.md

 ## 4. Use Juno

-You should be good to go now -- try opening the REPL with `Packages > Juno > Open REPL` or `Ctrl-J Ctrl-O` (`Cmd-J Cmd-O` on macOS), and then press `Enter` in the REPL to start a Julia session.
+You should be good to go now -- try opening the REPL with `Juno > Open REPL` or `Ctrl-J Ctrl-O` (`Cmd-J Cmd-O` on macOS), and then press `Enter` in the REPL to start a Julia session.

 ## Troubleshooting